datacarpentry/image-processing/_episodes/02-image-basics.md

 ![Uncompressed histogram](../fig/quality-histogram.jpg)

-We we learn how to make histograms such as these later on in the workshop.
+We learn how to make histograms such as these later on in the workshop.
 The differences in the colour histograms are even more apparent than in the images themselves;
 clearly the colours in the JPEG image are different from the uncompressed version.